vladisnotlove/vladisnotlove/README.md

 From 2018 to 2020 I was making websites, mostly landing pages, for different people and companies

-At 22, I was hired by "A 201" as a React frontend developer
+In 2020 I was hired by "A 201" as a React frontend developer.
+I work there from 2020 to 2023 (2.5 years)

-...

-In 2025, I earned my first million...
+In 2023 I started to work in "TatITneft" as React frontend developer

 ## My skills:
 - React